cube3power/atsd/sql/README.md

   AND t1.entity = 'nurswgvml006'
 ```

 The result contains only 2 records out of 75 total.
-This is because for `JOIN` to merge detailed records from multiple metrics into one row, the records should have the same time.
+This is because for `JOIN` to merge detailed records from multiple metrics into one row, the records must have the same time.

 ```ls
 | datetime             | entity       | cpu  | mem     |